 REBECCA CRAWFORD MUÑOZ is a writer, storyteller and facilitator who thrives most in the in-between spaces.
 Born with an insatiable curiosity and trained in public health, she’s worked around the world to flip power structures that hold communities back from social change.

-ALICE YURI has ten years of experience as a feminist educator, researcher and cultural worker.
+SASHA YURI has ten years of experience as a feminist educator, researcher and cultural worker.
 She has developed and led various film & media training programmes, courses and workshops for NGOs, activists, representatives of LGBTQI+, migrant and refugee communities and persons with disabilities.

 KEYTI is based in Senegal.
 He is a trainer and mentor at the Center for Artistic Activism.
 Over the past three years, he has been a Lead Mentor on Regional Creative Hubs, a massive project to combat corruption through Art Action Academies in the West Balkans and West Africa.